Danikwizera/pdsnd_github/README.md

 ### Date created
-It was created on December 12, 2019.
+This project was created on December 12, 2019.

 ### Project Title
 Final project(3) of Programming for Data Science Nanodegree.